Life Stories: PETER HOBBS (!) and me (Rangno)

-A well-known friend and well-published faculty member from Colorado State University, after I told him I was going write a blog about my almost 30 year professional relationship with Prof. Peter V. Hobbs, suggested that my title should look like the one above.
-After all, Peter Hobbs wrote several books in the atmospheric sciences and had co-authored hundreds of journal articles that came out of his group, thus had massive impact in his field.
+A well-known friend and well-published faculty member from Colorado State University, after I told him I was going write a blog about my almost 30 year professional relationship with science superstar, Prof. Peter V. Hobbs.
+I worked under Prof. Hobbs in the University of Washington’s Cloud and Aerosol Research Group.
+My friend, Bill Cotton, an atmo. science superstar himself, suggested that my title should look like the one above with Peter Hobbs in a HUGE font, and “me” a tiny one.
+After all, Peter Hobbs wrote several books in the atmospheric sciences and had co-authored hundreds of journal articles that came out of his group, and thus had massive impact in his field.
 Hobbs was honored by the American Meteorological Society with a symposium day in New Orleans in 2008 dedicated to his memory.
-I gave a talk there on our publications in weather modification/cloud seeding.
+I gave a talk at that symposium on our publications in weather modification/cloud seeding.

-My friend’s suggestion made sense because I only authored a tiny fraction of what Prof. Hobbs did.
-Still, I had a measurable impact, one might say, because of the opportunity that being in Peter Hobbs’ group presented, and critically, his support for my “contrary” findings.
+My friend’s font title suggestion made sense because I only authored a tiny fraction of what Prof. Hobbs did.
+Still, I had a measurable impact, one might say, because of the opportunity that being in Peter Hobbs’ group presented, and this was critical; his support for my “contrary” findings regarding prior cloud seeding experiments that he himself passed positive views on.
 I was part of his research group from 1976-2006, except for a two year hiatus (1986 and 1987) whose cause is eventually explained.

 We received a monetary prize for our work in 2005.